Stage 2: Life Context | Alignment

 Once you complete this exercise, look at the overall picture.
 Which rows scored the highest?
 Which scored the lowest?
 Are there any noticeable patterns?

-When you live against your own values, personality, or strengths for long enough, it creates a specific kind of suffering: the feeling that something is off, without being able to name it.
-That unnamed feeling is what we're naming now.
+When you live against your own values, personality, or strengths for long enough, it creates a specific kind of suffering: the feeling that something is off, without being able to understand what exactly.

-Go through each prompt below and write whatever comes.
-Some will hit hard, whereas others won't apply.
+Go through each prompt below and write whatever comes first.
+Some will hit hard, while others won't apply.
 You can skip what doesn't land.

-• Which of your signature strengths do you rarely or never get to use in your current life?
+Strengths misalignment: Which of your signature strengths do you rarely get to use?

-• What are the top 3 activities or commitments that drain your energy the most right now?
+Energy misalignment: What are the three biggest drains on your energy right now?
 Why do you keep doing them?

-• Which of your shadow patterns (from Stage 1) are currently running parts of your life without your conscious agreement?
+Shadow misalignment: Which shadow pattern is currently running part of your life without your conscious agreement?

-• Which of your core beliefs are keeping you stuck?
-Which belief would you need to update in order to close your biggest gap?
+Beliefs misalignment: Which belief would need to change in order to close your biggest gap?

 Alignment work can feel heavy if you only focus on what's wrong.
 So before you move to the gap analysis, take stock of where your life already fits who you are.
 These are your foundations.
 You'll want to protect them.